Deep sleep is one of the sleep stages you go through during the night, but when we think of the mechanics, three letters often come to mind: REM.

-Deep sleep regenerates energy in the brain.
+1. Deep sleep regenerates energy in the brain.

 On the contrary, deep sleep is characterized by slow oscillations of brain waves.
-According to a 2010 study on sleep and energy levels, scientists observed a surge in energy during these slow oscillations.
+According to a 2010 study on sleep and energy levels, energy surges during these slow oscillations.
 It means that deep sleep does repair the body and store energy for the next day’s tasks.
 You can thank deep sleep tomorrow for that morning burst of energy.

-Memories are made during deep sleep.
+2. Memories are made during deep sleep.

 You’ve likely heard before that sleep turns your everyday moments into memories overnight.
 But how exactly does that process unfold?
 That would be deep sleep doing its thing.
 According to a different 2016 study on sleep and memory, slow oscillations indicate communication between the hippocampus (which stores your recently acquired memories) and the cortex (where long-term memories are stored).

-It cleans out your brain.
+3. It cleans out your brain.

-Deep sleep keeps you growing — but decreases as you age.
+4. Deep sleep keeps you growing — but decreases as you age.

 Let’s talk about hormone release.
 Throughout your life, this stage enables the release of important developmental hormones, for growth and glucose metabolism.
 It makes sense, then, that a lack of deep sleep is often related to chronic diseases like obesity and high blood pressure.

 It also stands to reason that deep sleep tends to decrease with age.
 Your body isn’t growing much anymore and tends to release fewer hormones.
 But, it’s also worth noting stress, use of psychotropic drugs, and neurological degenerative diseases can also make it tougher to achieve get to it.